ga4gh-beacon/beacon-v2/docs/beacon-flavours.md

-While the original Beacon v1 only provided Boolean (_i.e._ **YES/NO**) responses on queries for the existence of specific genomic variants, Beacon v2 is a flexible protocol that supports differentg usage scenarios - also called "flavours", since they are more a representation of usage types w/o prescribing their specific details.
+While the original Beacon v1 only provided Boolean (_i.e._ **YES/NO**) responses on queries for the existence of specific genomic variants, Beacon v2 is a flexible protocol that supports different usage scenarios - also called "flavours", since they are more a representation of usage types w/o prescribing their specific details.

 Importantly, the Beacon framework separates query options from the response side.
 In that way